contactsimonwilson/PubRemote/docs/builds/snowmote.md

 ## Instructions

-1. Print all require case parts!
+1. Print all required case parts
 2. Place battery into its case (if desired) and zip tie this to the Floor piece

 ![](snowmote-1.png)